nllz/IRTF-HRPC/draft-political.md

 Literature and Positions
 ========================

 While discussion the impact of protocols on human rights different positions could be differentiated.
 Without judging them on their internal of external consistency they are represented here.

+## Politics
+[^1]{:ajs}
+[^1]I suspect we have a problem that we haven't defined "politics", which is maybe what's causing some of the angst.
+Should we?

-## Technology is neutral
+## Technology is value neutral
 This position starts from the premise that the technical and poltical are differentiated fields and that technology is 'value free'.
 This is also put more explicitly by Carey: "electronics is neither the arrival of apocalypse nor the dispensation of  grace.
 Technology  is  technology;  it  is  a  means  for  communication  and  transportation  over  space, and nothing more." {{Carey}}
 In this view technology only become political when it is actually being used by humans.
 So the technology itself is not political, the use of the technology is.
 This is view sees technology as instrument; "technologies  are  'tools' standing  ready  to  serve  the  purposes  of  their  users.
 Technology  is  deemed  'neutral,' without valuative content of its own.'" {{Feenberg}}.
 Feenberg continues: "technology  is  not  inherently  good  or  bad,  and  can  be  used  to  whatever  political  or  social  ends  desired  by  the  person  or  institution  in  control.
 Technology  is  a  ‘rational entity’ and universally applicable.
 One may make exceptions on moral grounds, but one must also understand that the "price for the achievement of environmental, ethical, or religious goals...is reduced efficiency." {{Feenberg}}

 ## Some protocols are political some times
 This stance is a pragmatic approach to the problem.
-It states that some protocols under certain conditions can have a political impact.
+It states that some protocols under certain conditions can themselves have a political dimension.
+This is different from the claim that a protocol might sometimes be used in a political way; that view is consistent with the idea of the technology being neutral (for the human action using the technology is where the politics lies).
+Instead, this position requires that each protocol and use be evaluated for its political dimension, in order to understand the extent to which it is political.

-## The network has its own politics
+## The network has its own logic and values
+While humans create techologies, that does not mean that they are forever under human control.
+A technology, once created, has its own logic that is independent of the human actors that either create or use the technology. [^2]{:ajs}  The very existence of the automobile imposes physical forms on the world different from those that come from the electric tram or the horse-cart.
+Under this view, the technology has its own needs and pressures, independent of those of  human actors.
+As it changes, it will change at least in part according to those needs and pressures.

+As a result, Internet protocols express at least to some extent the logic and values of the overall Internet technology.

+[^1]It seems like some references are needed here.
+Not sure whether we want more generic or less -- Heidegger's "Question" seems like a good start, but it's hardly about protocols.

-## Protocols are political
+## Protocols are inherently political
 On the other side of the spectrum there are the onces who insist that technology is non-neutral.
 This is for instance made explicit by Postman where he writes: 'the uses made of technology are largely determined by the structure of the technology itself' {{Postman}}.
 He states that the medium itself 'contains an ideological bias'.
 He continues to argue that technology is non-neutral:

 (1) because of the symbolic forms in which information is encoded, different media have different intellectual and emotional biases;